Purpose of the Financial Declaration

 When you complete your Financial Declaration, you will be asked to:

-- Show that you have sufficient funding to cover the course fees for Year 1 of your course by providing financial evidence such as a letter from your scholarship sponsor;
+- Show that you have sufficient funding to cover the course fees for Year 1 of your course by providing financial evidence;

-- Give your assurance that you are able and willing to meet all course fees beyond Year 1, if the duration of your course is longer than a year (no financial evidence is required); and
+- Give your assurance that you are able and willing to meet all course fees beyond Year 1, if the duration of your course is longer than one year (no financial evidence of this is required); and

-- Give your assurance that you are able and willing to meet your living costs for the duration of your course (no financial evidence is required).
+- Give your assurance that you are able and willing to meet your living costs for the duration of your course (no financial evidence of this is required).

 Points you must consider in your financial planning